-To gather experience with the biometric systems and to identify any weaknesses that need to be examined in greater depth during the future course of the study during the future course of the study.
+- To gather experience with the biometric systems and to identify any weaknesses that need to be examined in greater depth during the future course of the study - during the future course of the study.
 To obtain statistical information regarding the frequency with which authorised users are rejected by the various systems.
 This information will then be taken as a basis for establishing the existence of certain user groups which individual systems have difficulties in identifying.
-In the event that aufficienties in identifying, in the event that such groups do exist, the possible reasons for their rejection need to be examined.
+In the event that - oifficunties in identifying.
+In the event that such groups do exist, the possible reasons for their rejection need to be examined.
 To observe the behaviour of the users over a prolonged period of time, in order to establish whether or not any changes can be observed.
-There might, for instance, be eventify of the state of the state of the state of the events of the state of the state of the state of the state of the events of the state of the state of the state of the state of the events of the state of the a certain familiarisation effect, which is reflected in a change in the rejection rate.
+There might, for instance, be a certain familiarisation effect, which is reflected in a change in the rejection rate.